cyberbotics/webots/docs/wiki_flu.md

 # How to adapt your world or PROTO to Webots R2022a

 ## Backward compatibility mechanism
 We introduced a backward compatibility mechanism (see [#3619](https://github.com/cyberbotics/webots/pull/3619)) to adapt worlds automatically.
-The mechanism will be launch when you open a world in the R2022a version.
+This mechanism will be launched when you open a world in the R2022a version.
 Nevertheless, the mechanism has limited capabilities and it is likely you will need to assist the world adaptation.

 * If your world or PROTO does not contain too many objects, you should simply adapt them as wanted using the interface and save it.